octosoft/octoscan/README.md

 ### Network prerequisites

 For best results, all machines in your network should have synchronized clocks.
-Otherwise date and time information in the inventory can be unreliable.
+Otherwise, date and time information in the inventory can be unreliable.

 ### Notes for specific Linux variants